khughitt/network-biology-study-group/07-mejn-measures-and-metrics-ii/README.md

     - Betweeness considers all nodes in components, but local clustering just looks at neighbors of a node.
     - Local clustering much easier to compute.
+- Watts and Strogatz (1998) proprosed an alternative definition of the global clustering coefficient of a network based on averaging the local coefficient for each node.
+  - $$C_{WS} = \frac{1}{n}\sum_{i=1}^n C_i$$ where *n* is the number of
+    vertices in the network.
+  - This results in a different value than the version described in the above section!
+  - Both are in use although MEJN prefers the earlier definition since it is easy to interpret and less influenced by verticed with low degree.

+### Redundancy

+> The redundancy $R_i$ of a vertex *i* is the mean number of connections from a
+> neighbor of *i* to other neighbors of *i*.

+- Clustering coefficient is similar to this but scaled between 0 and 1

 ### Structural holes